ncatlab/nlab-content/pages/2/6/5/0/20562/content.md

 ## The Category of DisCoCat Models

-One criticism of DisCoCat is that a single model is unlikely to be complex enough to capture the intricacies of a natural language.
+One criticism of DisCoCat is that a single model is unlikely to be complex enough to capture the intricacies of a [[natural language]].
 A response to this criticism is that DisCoCat models should only model a given fragment of language with some level of detail.
-These models can then be combined or updated to represent more complex fragments of natural language.
+These models can then be combined or updated to represent more complex fragments of [[natural language]].
 Indeed, in _[Translating and Evolving: Towards a Model of Language Change in DisCoCat](https://arxiv.org/abs/1811.11041)_ the authors construct a category $DisCoCat$ of DisCoCat models where

 * objects are [[strong monoidal functors]]
 $$ F \colon (J,*) \to (FVect,\otimes) $$